6gbluewind/LPI_FKLKRR/README.md

-# LPI_FKLKRR
-Identifying LPI with Kernel Ridge Regression based on Fast Kernel Learning
+Identifying LncRNA-Protein Interaction with Kernel Ridge Regression based on Fast Kernel Learning
+====
-## About
+### About
+We develop a novel prediction method of lncRNAs-protein interactions by using kernel ridge regression with multiple kernel learning approach.
+The output contains five files, named bench_auc.fig, bench_loo_pr, bench_loo_roc.fig, bench_pr.fig and result.mat.
+Generally, our method can handle prediction of LPI in several seconds with high performance machine.

 Input: Similarity of lncRNAs, including K_GIP, K_SW, K_SF, K_EXP;
        Similarity of proteins, including K_GIP, K_SW, K_SF, K_GO
 Similarity matrices construction:
-       Gauss similarity matrix is constructed by the kernel_gip.m
+       Gauss similarity matrix is constructed by the kernel_gip.m, kernel_lncRNA_feature_CT, SW_lncRNA_Similarity, kernel_lncRNA_feature_expression,
+       kernel_protein_feature_PsePSSM, SW_Protein_Similarity, protein_GO_Jacard in input_info.mat are precalculated similarity matrices.

+### Software
+       To run our program, put the input_info.mat and the code files under the same directory.
        The 5-fold cross-validation demo is "sample2_ridge.m"
        The leave one out cross-validation demo is "sample2_loo.m"

-## Software
+#### Environment
+* MATLAB
+* 3.7 GHz 4-core CPU
+* 20 GB memory
+* 64-bit Windows Operating Systems

-## Data
+### Data
+       There are two datasets in the folder.
+* Benchmark dataset is illustrated in [1].
+* Novel dataset is proposed in [4].

-## Result
+### Result
+    bench_auc.fig, bench_loo_pr, bench_loo_roc.fig, bench_pr.fig and result.mat are the outcomes.
+Also, we give the case study results in local_cases folder.
 References:

 [1] J. He, S.F.
 Chang, and L. Xie, “Fast kernel learning for spatial pyramid matching,” in CVPR 2008, pp. 1–7, June 2008.